MathieuAvila/milendall/README.rst

 Rooms can be filled with objects:

-- standard FPS ones:

-  - enemies
-  - health
-  - armor
-  - ammo
+  - time bonus, malus
-  - special effects (mega-health, ...)
+  - special effects

-- unstandard ones:

   - gravity inverter option
-  - weapon effect inverter option
   - ...
   - objects with changes in nature through time: health bonuses to/from mines.

 Events
 ......

-Rooms configurations can change with triggers:
+Rooms configurations can change with triggers which appears as buttons placed anywhere.

-- buttons placed in other rooms.
-- "keys" with a given color.

 For the sake of the player (or not), it can be devised which effect they have.